Kyohei-M/slides-rancher/main.md

 ---
 ### What I Felt

-- Catalog is useful
+- Good for cluster management

   - Can deploy many applications on GUI

-- Cluster management is not so easy...
+  - Can start monitoring & logging on GUI

 - Not a few things we have to know

-  - But probably easier to manage multi-clusters on different platforms
+  - But useful to manage multi-clusters on different platforms

 ---
-class: center, middle, blue
+class: center, middle, background-rancher
 # Thank you!

 ---